RiyaRoy05/FoodApp-Template/README.md

 ## Features

-• Display a list of food items
+- GitHubDisplay a list of food items
-• Filter food items by category
+- Filter food items by category
-• Search for food items by name
+- Search for food items by name
-• Responsive design for mobile and desktop
+- Responsive design for mobile and desktop

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute:

-1. Fork the repository
+1.Fork the repository

 2.Create a new branch for your feature or bugfix:
     git checkout -b feature/your-feature-name